ctram/foster_pals/README.md

 ### Bonus Features (TBD)
+- [ ] Integration with Google maps to show locations of search results
 - [ ] Image gallery on profile pages
 - [ ] Ability for users to make posts on their profile pages
 - [ ] Ability for users to posts comments on other users profile pages